 In 2011, the Society initiated a Policy Lecture series.
+The inaugural lecture in this series was given by David Miles, External Member of the Monetary Policy Committee.
 Whereas the Annual Public Lecture series, which has run since 2001, is aimed largely at a sixth form secondary school audience, the Policy Lecture series is an opportunity for leading economists to speak both to academics and to policy-makers and to others interested in the development of economic policy.
-Streaming lectures to our members across the world to allow them to watch and comment live is a new investment being trialled by the RES in 2014 (see below).

-2014 RES Policy Lecture: The first speaker for 2014 was Rt Hon Vince Cable, UK Secretary of State for Business, Innovation and Skills.
-Mr Cable talked on the subject of ‘The shape of the Economic recovery' on Monday 27th January at the Bank of England Conference Centre.
+2013 RES Policy Lecture: The 2013 Policy Lecture was given by Rt Hon Vince Cable, UK Secretary of State for Business, Innovation and Skills.
+Mr Cable talked on the subject of ‘The shape of the Economic recovery' on Monday 27th January 2014 at the Bank of England Conference Centre.

-The RES hopes that as many of our members as possible will participate in our lectures and provide questions to the speaker via the social media feed.
-The Cable Policy Lecture was streamed live via this website and you can now view the lecture online by registering here.
+The Cable Policy Lecture was streamed live using Wavecast Pro via this website and you can now view the lecture online here.
 The RES has invested in this technology as part of its aim to promote the study of economic science and encourage the exchange of ideas.
-To watch the video you need to register at this link http://live.wavecast.co/publicpolicy/live-feed/.
-If you have any queries please contact email@example.com.

 Previous Policy Lectures